CICS110/CICS110.github.io/main/lectures/13_errors_modules_docs/Jared/index.md

-We can store the exception as a variable in order to more readily extract some information from it (Exceptions are objects too, so can be stored in variables).
+We can store the exception as a variable in order to more readily extract some information from it (Exceptions are objects too, so can be assigned to variables).

 The syntax is simply to use `except exception_type as var_name:`, where `exception_type` is again some exception type and `var_name` is a choice of variable name.